Andy53/ERC.Xdbg/README.md

 Commands are not case sensitive.

 `--Help`
-\nDisplays the help message below.
+Displays the help message below.

 `--config`
-\nCan be used to set values in the config.xml file.
+Can be used to set values in the config.xml file.
 Can be used to set things such as the project author, current working directory and error log file.